A Complete Guide To Visiting St. Peter’s Basilica Dome

 St Peter's Square

-Ways of climbing to the dome
+Ways of Climbing the Dome

 When you climb the Dome of St. Peter’s Basilica, you have two different options: